zikwall/clickhouse-buffer/README.md

 // package can do it for you, just call the connection option you need:

 // with native interface
-ch, conn, err := cxnative.NewClickhouse(ctx,&clickhouse.Options{
+ch, conn, err := cxnative.NewClickhouse(ctx, &clickhouse.Options{
         Addr: ctx.StringSlice("clickhouse-host"),
         Auth: clickhouse.Auth{
             Database:  ctx.String("clickhouse-database"),